“It’s been raining since morning today.

 I was already inside my hostel.
 I managed my breath.
-I couldn’t even lie that I was exhausted.
-Very.
+I couldn’t even lie that I was exhausted, very.
 I sat on the couch at the reception with few Krispy Kreme left.
 “Hey, I think there is a birthday party going on upstairs.
-You don’t wanna check it out?”.
+You wanna check it out?”.

 I just smiled.
-I smiled to the guy in the reception that told me about the event upstairs while I was trying to warm myself.
+I smiled to the guy at the reception who told me about the event upstairs while I was trying to warm myself.
 Rain in spring was something else.
 At first, I had no interest to see what was going on.
 I could hear some giggles, boisterous laughters.
-What I truly needed was a bed, pillows and blanket cause I had to go to the airport to catch my flight to Cappadocia the next day.
+What I truly needed were a bed, pillows and blanket cause I had to go to the airport to catch my flight to Cappadocia the next day.

-Something came in my mind.
 I remembered how excited I was when I met a person in Tokyo that later became one of my best friends.
-You know, random people, random stories, random moments that could probably only be found if you stay in the hostel.
+You know, random people, random stories, random moments that probably could only be found if you stay in the hostel.
 I knew that feeling.
 It was gone for the past three days since I arrived in Istanbul.
 My mind said no yet my heart said yes.
-I went inside the lift and pressed 6.
+So I went inside the lift and pressed 6.

-I chose to see what I could see at the terrace.
+Then, I chose to see what I could see at the terrace.

 It was two minutes before midnight.
 I thought I was nuts pretending the air wasn’t that cold outside.
 It was fucking freezing.
 There were two people smoking cigarettes.
-I bet they were European tho I wasn’t that sure.
+I bet they were European although I wasn’t that sure.

-Then someone came and offered me a cigarette.
+“Then someone came, and offered me a cigarette.”

-Oh, I said also, “Like me when I hear you speak Hasan, I’m dying to be able to speak French!”.
+Oh, I also said, “Like me when I hear you speak Hasan, I’m dying to be able to speak French!”.

-“Azis, I can pack croissants for you when I’m back in France and fly them to Lagos”
+“Azis, I can pack croissants for you when I’m back in France and fly them to Lagos.”

-“It’s time to sleep Azis”
+“It’s time to sleep Azis.”

 The second time I met Hasan was late night after the drama.
 I flew from Kayseri with a positive mind that my last two days in Istanbul would be unforgettable.
 It was unforgettable, indeed.
 In so many ways.